Five Nights in Bangkok Thailand

 By the way, this post contains affiliate links.
 If you click on one and make a purchase, we will earn a small commission at no extra cost to you.
 These commissions help support our travels and this website.
-To learn how we are monetizing this travel blog, check out our monthly report, Operation Digital Nomad.

 Our Review of Two Bangkok Hotels.

 We were in Bangkok for three reasons.
 The first reason was that we had to get out of China.
 We are here on a ten year tourist visa, and we must get our visa stamped every sixty days or be in violation.
 The second reason was to celebrate our 6 year wedding anniversary in a fun setting.
 And finally, if we had to be out of the country anyway, we wanted to do a little exploration and photography while we were at it.

 We chose Bangkok hotels that we thought would make our trip fun, productive, comfortable.
 We wanted it to be fun for our two year old daughter Lisa, and romantic for us (though not necessarily at the same time).
 We stayed in Feung Nakorn Balcony to put us in the heart of Bangkok at a reasonable price and to give Lisa a taste of the city.
 We stayed in the Eastin Grand Hotel Sathorn for a luxurious evening together before we got back on a plane for China.